kian8017/kianmusser.com/content/articles/quickly-implement-toast-notifications-react-hot-toast.md

 ---
-title: "Need to quickly implement toast notifications in React?
-Try react-hot-toast"
+title: Need to quickly implement toast notifications in React?
+Try react-hot-toast
 date: 2022-02-28
-description: "How to quickly and simply implement toast notifications in a React app"
+description: How to quickly and simply implement toast notifications in a React app
 draft: false
+lastmod: 2022-03-03T16:34:59.283Z
 ---

 > Disclaimer: I have used `react-hot-toast` in one of my projects, but I have no affiliation with this library or its author.